maniospas/mammoth-commons/README.md

 components, and automates the integration strategy by only needing to add a decorator.

+## :microscope: Investigate fairness

+This repo includes a thinned down variation of the MAMMOth toolkit that you can quickly install and run locally.

 ## :clipboard: Catalogue

 Find a catalogue of modules implemented by the MAMMOth consortium